 Weekly Call-Use this option to configure the host computer to call the logger on one or more days every week.
-Use the Weekly Times To Call box to select the days and the hour (hh) and minute
+Use the Weekly Times To Call box to select the days and the hour (hh) and minute (mm) the calls are to be made.
+Only one call per day is permitted but they can be at different times on different days.

-NOTE: To set any of the times (days or months) use the mouse to select the field to be changed and then click on the arrows to change to the desired value.
+Note: To set any of the times (days or months) use the mouse to select the field to be changed and then click on the arrows to change to the desired value.